Cycling Around Malvern

 Around Malvern

-- Elgar Ride Variations reprinted Sept 02.
+• Elgar Ride Variations reprinted Sept ’02.
 Six cycle routes around the Malverns, all but one starting in the town.
-May now be out of print (Feb 08) - 35p.
+May now be out of print.

-- Malverns Off-road Cycling Maps published July 02, £3-50 each.
-Circular routes on bridleways and quiet lanes - Map 1 has six to the east of the Hills, Map 2 eight to west and north.
+• Malverns Off-road Cycling Maps published July ’02, £3-50 each.
+Circular routes on bridleways and quiet lanes – Map 1 has six to the east of the Hills, Map 2 eight to west and north.
 (None are on the Hills themselves).
-Produced in partnership with AONB by Colin Palmer aka Offroad Cycling, phone 01531 633500, email: colin-palmer@branchline.demon.co.uk
+Produced in partnership with the AONB by Colin Palmer aka Offroad Cycling.
+Copies may still be available from local tourist info centres.

-- By Bike in the Foothills of the Malverns A Malvern Hills AONB leaflet (summer 07) available from their website with maps and places of interest for three cycle rides round the area of 15 to 26 miles: Colwall and Cradley, Storridge and Knightwick, British Camp and Bromesberrow.
-(The suggested fourth ride of joining the 3 together is probably not of interest to most people, but we've created our own variation in TrackLogs format, coming to about 52 miles with further suggestions for short cuts.)
-Downloadable in pdf format as two pages, both of around 5MB.
-There aren't any cycling instructions, so do take care turning on or off the few main roads, especially between Eastnor and Ledbury on the British Camp ride.
+• By Bike in the Foothills of the Malverns A Malvern Hills AONB leaflet available from their website – note this is a large 27.4MB pdf download.
+Maps and places of interest for three cycle rides round the area of 15 to 26 miles: Colwall and Cradley, Storridge and Knightwick, British Camp and Bromesberrow.
+(The suggested fourth ride of joining the 3 together is probably not of interest to most people, but we’ve created our own variation in TrackLogs format, coming to about 52 miles with further suggestions for short cuts.)
+There aren’t any cycling instructions, so do take care turning on or off the few main roads, especially between Eastnor and Ledbury on the British Camp ride.

 Herefordshire side

-- Cider Cycling Routes - Ledbury.
+• Cider Cycling Routes – Ledbury.
 Professionally produced by local cyclists.
 A pleasant 20 miles circuit (excluding optional detours and short cut) taking in mainly cider related sites, but also other places of interest.
-Leaflet, 75p, available from Ledbury TIC (01531 636147), email: tic-ledbury@herefordshire.gov.uk.
-Or download our GPX format file (right click/save as) of the shorter, 17 mile Big Apple ride, version, for use on your hand/bike-held GPS - preview on Google Map (you'll need to use your browser back button to return here).
+Order leaflet via Come Cycling Ledbury website, or download our GPX format file (right click/save as) of the shorter, 17 mile Big Apple ride, version, for use on your hand/bike-held GPS – preview on Google Map (you’ll need to use your browser back button to return here).
 See our Cider page for info on the majority of attractions en route, plus The Observer travel section did a review October 2005.

-- Ledbury Loop 17 mile route which can be extended or shortened.
-Map (by LACF, 50p) also gives information about points of interest and refreshment opportunities along the route.
+• Ledbury Loop 17 mile route which can be extended or shortened.
+Map (by LACF) also gives information about points of interest and refreshment opportunities along the route.
 Connected to National Byway (see next section).

-- Spires and Cycles three routes cover Around Leominster, The Teme Valley (near Tenbury Wells), Cleobury and Clee Hill.
-45p each (Herefordshire Tourism).
+• Spires and Cycles three routes cover Around Leominster, The Teme Valley (near Tenbury Wells), Cleobury and Clee Hill.
+From Herefordshire Tourism.

 In Worcestershire

-- Forest of Dean recreation map is published by Offroad Cycling (see second entry above), showing approved cycling trails and suggested bike routes.
-The Royal Forest route had a write up in The Guardian, March 04.
+• Forest of Dean recreation map is published by Offroad Cycling (see second entry above), showing approved cycling trails and suggested bike routes.
+The Royal Forest route had a write up in The Guardian (in 2004).

-- There is a Blossom Trail waymarked cycle route in the Evesham area, with the town's train station as a recommended starting point.
-See under Tourism Publications on Wychavon Council's site for wider leaflet, with an indication of the cycle route.
-The 20 miles includes a mile or two of busy A road, going via the Lenches, Fladbury.
+• There is a Blossom Trail waymarked cycle route in the Evesham area, with the town’s train station as a recommended starting point.
+The 20 miles includes a mile or two of busy A road, options via the Lenches, Fladbury.
+Find details on the official ‘Vale and Spa’ cycling page.

 Bike Ride Guides for the wider area